Never Suffer Alone

 The vomiting did not stop.
 It continued through the night, growing even more painful as time passed.
 But I felt this presence with me.
 As insane as it may sound, there was now a joy in my suffering.
 God’s presence eclipsed my physical reality.
 I don’t understand how, I know it sounds crazy, but it happened.

-As you endure the pain, the suffering of cancer and its treatment, entreat Him to suffer alongside you, to lift you through it.
-He will do it.
+As you endure pain from cancer or other diseases, entreat God to suffer alongside you, to help lift you through it.
+He will help you and never let you suffer alone.

 For more about Asking God for Help, click here.